ibm-cloud-security/appid-clientsdk-android/README.md

 [![GithubForks][img-github-forks]][url-github-forks]

 ## Requirements
+* API 25 or above
+* Java 8.x
-API 25 or above, Java 8.x, Android SDK tools 25.2.5 or above, Android SDK Platform Tools 25.0.3 or above, Android Build Tools version 25.0.2
+* Android SDK tools 25.2.5 or above
+* Android SDK Platform Tools 25.0.3 or above
+* Android Build Tools version 25.0.2

 ## Installing the SDK:
-1. Add the JitPack repository to your build file,
-     Add it in your root build.gradle at the end of repositories:
+1. Add the JitPack repository to the your root `build.gradle` file at the end of the repository.

     ```gradle
 	    allprojects {